 - Antisocial personality disorder, which makes it hard to have good relationships and care about other people's feelings.

-The drug problem can make the mental health problem worse.
-And the mental health problem can make the drug problem worse.
-Someone with both types of problems needs treatment for both in order to get better
+A drug problem can make a mental health problem worse.
+And a mental health problem can make a drug problem worse.
+Someone with both of these problems needs treatment for both in order to get better.